On the pod, the guys revisit Charlie Goes America All Over Everybody's Ass from It's Always Sunny in Philadelphia Season 2, Episode 9.

 Glenn: Pretty much, yeah.
 Yeah.
 And I- I- I-- That's actually-- I was thinking that too when I was watching them like, "Oh, this is the-- I'm feeling this is the first time I ever did that sort of, like, Dennis creepy-- you know, creepy Dennis thing."
 Like, you know-- Because it's very- it's very reminiscent of what we do later in the episode where I say like, "Don't you wanna live in another man's skin?"

 Glenn: You know what I mean?
 There was something very funny to me about, like, a very low voice.
-Like, very tense.
+Like, very intense.

 Glenn: I remember thinking that at the time like, "Oh, that's funny."
 Like, if-if it gets very quiet.